 HACKNEY FIGHT

-Hackney Council have served planning enforcement notices against the Antepavilion structures HVAC, 2017, and Potemkin Theatre, 2019.
-They added to this in 2020 by serving an enforcement notice against the displaying of art installations, which targeted that year’s Antepavilion, Sharks!.
+Hackney Council served planning enforcement notices against the Antepavilion structures HVAC (2017) and Potemkin Theatre (2019).
+In 2020 they served an enforcement notice against displaying of art installations, which targeted that year’s Antepavilion, Sharks!.
 This was accompanied by a Stop Noice and Legal Injunction.

-They claim that the installations don't respect the architectural quality of the 1960s warehouse of Columbia Wharf and have branded them "unacceptable in terms of their size, location and design," but they don't have anyone else on their side.
-The overwhelming response of local people is that they're a positive contribution to the surroundings, adding an architectural quality and texture to the humble, utilitarian Hoxton Docks.
+Hackney claimed that the installations don't respect the architectural quality of the 1960s warehouse of Columbia Wharf and branded them "unacceptable in terms of their size, location and design," but the overwhelming response of local people was that they're a positive contribution to the surroundings, adding an architectural quality and texture to the humble, utilitarian Hoxton Docks.

 Planning Inquiry